 - Develop intercultural competencies and be able to work effectively and efficiently in another culture.

 - Acquire new skills and gain an edge in the global marketplace.

 - Explore your own potential.

 - Stay on track for graduation by earning MU credit for international courses.

 Who helps me plan this and what is my first step?

 The Global Education Office (GEO) is located in the Student Center, First Floor.
 Here you will find the assistance you need to make a study abroad experience a reality.
-Be sure to attend a ‘Study Abroad 101’ meeting held on Wednesdays during the fall 2019 and spring 2020 at 2:45 in Pozycki room 204.
+Be sure to attend a ‘Study Abroad 101’ info session held on Wednesdays during fall 2020 and spring 2021 at 2:45 via zoom.